Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: Consensus-based Threat Validation

 \subsubsection{Convergence}

-\begin{theorem} When assuming all agents communicate synchronously, with $n > 3f$, where $f$ is the number of Byzantine agents in the system, CVT will reach agreement in a fixed number of messages ($O(1)$). \end{theorem} \begin{proof} The CVT protocol consists of only two messages: the \texttt{VOTE\_REQUEST}, which is broadcast to all other members, and the \texttt{VOTE\_RESPONSE} from each member.
-Because voting is done in parallel to one another, and the aggregation process for $\Theta_{agg}$ is performed by the initiating node itself, CVT reaches an agreement in a constant amount of time, regardless of the size of the network.
-A Byzantine agent is able to only affect the aggregate score $\Theta_{agg}$ as opposed to the ability to stop the agreement process if it has received enough votes from honest agents. \end{proof}
+\begin{theorem} When assuming all agents communicate synchronously, with $n > 3f$, where $f$ is the number of Byzantine agents in the system, CVT will reach agreement in a fixed number of messages ($O(1)$). \end{theorem} \begin{proof}[Proof Sketch] The CVT protocol uses exactly two message types per consensus instance: a broadcast \texttt{VOTE\_REQUEST} and one \texttt{VOTE\_RESPONSE} per peer.
+Voting proceeds in parallel, and aggregation is performed locally by the initiating agent.
+A Byzantine agent can only shift the aggregate score $\Theta_{agg}$ and cannot halt the protocol once sufficient honest votes satisfy the quorum condition.
+Consensus time is therefore bounded by the vote collection timeout $\Delta t$, independent of network size. \end{proof}